Nine Home Maintenance Tips Worth Doing

 Vacuum Refrigerator Condenser Coils

 Most people do not think of inspecting their refrigerators.
-They seem like self-contained units, and there is not a lot the average person can do to maintenance them.
+They seem like self-contained units, and there is not a lot the average person can do to maintain them.
 However, the condenser coils on the back of your fridge will collect dust, and this dust can inhibit its operation.

 Clean Your Exhaust Hood